 I am writing to you to comment on application 2021/5366/P, concerning a single storey rear extension at 4 Ploughmans Close London NW1 0XH.
 I am the adjoining owner, at 3 Ploughmans Close London NW1 0XH, and I have grave concerns about the proposed development.
 The project, as currently proposed, features a flat roof with a roof garden, which would extend right to the boundary wall with my garden.
-This provides a raised platform, which overlooks our garden and looks back into our property, violating our privacy.
-The proposed extension is also significantly higher and more visible from our side of the boundary than other similar extensions in the estate.
+This provides a raised platform, which and a significantly higher and more visible from our side of the boundary than other similar extensions in the estate.
 This will reduce light to my property and will convey a sense of being enclosed, especially given the relatively small size of our garden.